lkodinsson/TchernobogLootFilter/README.md

 # Basic Customization
 This is basically a short primer on how-to create a custom profile and a list of variables.

-Inside a profile		such as Example.ini in the profiles folder) you may change the following variables to any appropriate value(s), and it will change how the filter functions.
+Inside a profile (such as Example.ini in the profiles folder) you may change the following variables, and it will change how the filter functions.

 ```
 Variable		Type		Description